openforcefield/openff-evaluator/docs/workflows/protocols.rst

 Protocols have built-in support for comparing whether they are performing the same task / calculation as another protocol through the |can_merge| and |merge| functions:

+.. rst-class:: spaced-list

     * The |can_merge| function checks to see whether two protocols are performing an identical task and hence whether they should be merged or not.

     * The |merge| function handles the actual merging of two protocols which can be merged.

 The default |can_merge| function takes advantage of the ``merge_behvaiour`` attribute of the different input descriptors.
 The ``merge_behvaiour`` attribute describes how each input should be considered when checking to see